-The equity awards granted to Mr. Amster and Ms. Yen (other than the 10,000 performance units described above) in 2015 include a "double trigger" acceleration benefit if the officer is terminated without cause or resigns for certain reasons within 12 months after a change in control of our company.
-The terms of these arrangements are described below in "2015 Potential Payments Upon Termination or Change in Control."
+The equity awards granted to Mr. Amster in 2016 include a "double trigger" acceleration benefit if the officer is terminated without cause or resigns for certain reasons within 12 months after a change in control of our company.
+In 2016, we extended the same double trigger acceleration benefit to the equity awards held by Messrs.
+Heath, Roberts and Swank.
+The terms of these arrangements are described below in "2016 Potential Payments Upon Termination or Change in Control."
 Our compensation committee believes that it is necessary to offer senior members of our executive team the level of protection provided under these agreements to ensure that they remain focused on executing our company's strategic plans, including in the event our company is to be acquired.